-An additional set of workshops held in April 2009 reflected upon the DDI as a group or social (rather than individual) socio-technology that could serve different purposes.
-An Australian indigenous elder paid MSA a visit as part of Monash's interest to develop the DDI for Australia.
+An additional set of workshops held in April 2009 reflected upon the DDI as a group (rather than individual) socio-technology that could serve different purposes.
+An Australian Indigenous elder, Ian Trust, from the Wunan Foundation in Western Australia took part in the workshops and participated in field trips.
 Some of the key factors that were articulated included:

 - an emphasis on group rather than individual use (as opposed to commercial devices which focus on the individual user).
-Group social interaction by a group is critical for informal learning as distinct from the more individualized approach that underlies the One Laptop per Child, for example. - a goal of support infrastructure being aimed at bottom-up adoption and innovation rather than off the shelf commercial technology which stops at the consumer, or depends on a further commercial relationship.
-Thus, the DD is a 'sponsored' social computer for multiple users, rather than a selffunded or corporate personal computer. - the fact that the DD is an 'embedded social technology' in deliberately designed or intended circumstances concerning social, economic, educational, and community development. - the fact that the DD may be a first stepping stone for many people into more portable and personalized/configurable technologies and that it is a place and platform for peer-assisted learning/informal learning. - the idea that the DD is a communication hub for uploading and downloading information. - the idea that the DD as a social hub and focal point for the community. - the issue that the DD is designed for circumstances where technical support is limited and a strong, robust device is needed that can be easily supported locally or remotely. - the fact that the DD is meant to be a technical platform and environment for social-technical research.
+Group social interaction by a group is critical for informal learning as distinct from the more individualized approach that underlies the One Laptop per Child, for example. - a goal of support infrastructure being aimed at bottom-up adoption and innovation rather than off-the-shelf commercial technology which stops at the consumer, or depends on a further commercial relationship.
+Thus, the DD is a 'sponsored' social computer for multiple users, rather than a self-funded or corporate personal computer. - the fact that the DD is an 'embedded social technology' in deliberately designed or intended circumstances concerning social, economic, educational, and community development. - the fact that the DD may be a first stepping stone for many people into more portable and personalized/configurable technologies and that it is a place and platform for peer-assisted learning/informal learning. - the idea that the DD is a communication hub for uploading and downloading information. - the idea that the DD as a social hub and focal point for the community. - the issue that the DD is designed for circumstances where technical support is limited and a strong, robust device is needed that can be easily supported locally or remotely. - the fact that the DD is meant to be a technical platform and environment for social-technical research.